dmentipl/multigrain/README.md

 #### Dusty-box

 The dusty-box tests are few and quick and can be run on a local machine.
-The data generated is about 1.1 GB in size.
+The data generated is about 360 MB in size.

 - `dustybox_setup_and_run_time_evolution.py` runs 6 tests: 3 with total dust-to-gas ratio of 0.01, and 3 with total dust-to-gas ratio of 0.5.
 In each triple there is 1 dust species, 2 dust species, and 5 dust species.
 - `dustybox_setup_and_run_stability.py` to check the stability criterion.